DumBiriyani/ETL-pipeline-creation-with-GLUE/Step5_GLUE.md

     * Select Target database (can be the one used above or create a new database).
     * Click on Next and Create crawler.
     * Select the crawler and run it.
 A table should be created in Glue Data Catalog.
 Go to tables to check.
+4. Creation of Glue job
+    * Click on Jobs on Glue home page.
+    * In Create job select Visual with a source and target.
+In source both source and target select AWS Glue Data Catalog and click on Create.
+    * An untitled job will be created.
+In Visual tab, click on Data Source node.
+On the right side, select the database and table created by the S3 crawler under Data source properties - Data Catalog.
+    * Do the same for target node, but for Redshift table.
+    * Now go to Job details tab.
+Give the job a name.
+Select the AWS Glue Service role under IAM role.
+In Advanced properties, under connections, check if there is Redshift connection created earlier.
+    * Click on Save on right side of the page.
+    * Click on Run.
+The runs can be monitored in Runs tab of the job.

 *References:*
 https://docs.aws.amazon.com/glue/latest/dg/catalog-and-crawler.html